zchee/neovim-wiki/Building-Neovim.md

       brew install curl-ca-bundle
       echo CA_CERTIFICATE=$(brew --prefix curl-ca-bundle)/share/ca-bundle.crt >> ~/.wgetrc

-## Build errors
+## Troubleshooting/FAQ

-If you run into an error not explained here and manage to resolve it, feel free to add the solution to this section!
+If you run into an error not explained here and manage to resolve it, feel free to add it below!

+### CMake Error: `configure_file Problem configuring file`

+This is probably a permissions issue, which can happen if you run `sudo make` and then later try an unprivileged `make`.
+To fix this, simply remove your `build/` directory and try again.

 ### Lua packages